yuvalmGS/gigaspaces-wiki-jekyll/sbp/elastic-distributed-calculation-engine.markdown

 The client will run the calculation repeatedly for 10,000 Trades where each cycle will use different rates (2%, 3%, 4%, 5%, 6%, 7%, 8%).
 To stop the client hit CTRL + C.
 7. To scale the worker run the following:
 {code}ScaleWorker.bat{code} and follow the instructions.
-8. To Scale the Data-Grid following Hit Enter at the command running the {{deployDataGrid.bat}}.
+8. To Scale the Data-Grid following Hit Enter at the command running the `deployDataGrid.bat`.

 h2.
 Running within eclipse
 You may run the Calcualtion Engine within eclipse by using the StartCluster main class.
 It will start a clustered space.
-You can use this to debug the {{AnalysisTask}} when executed at the space side.
+You can use this to debug the `AnalysisTask` when executed at the space side.

 h2.
 Expected Output
 {code:title=Deploy expected output}